mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/auto-pools/index.md

 An example Marathon&trade; application can be found in the [example apps](/mesosphere/dcos/services/edge-lb/1.5/reference/pool-configuration-reference/v2-examples/#auto-pool-marathon-application).
 For an in-depth tutorial exposing applications, see the [tutorial](/mesosphere/dcos/services/edge-lb/1.5/tutorials/using-auto-pools).

 The default pool template selects tasks with the label `"edgelb.expose" : true`.
-It can then be further customized using labels.
+You can then further customize the template using labels.

 Some labels use a `<group>` in their name.
 The `<group>` value can be any ASCII string value except `expose`, `template`, `delimiter`, `item_delimiter`, `key_delimiter`, and the string cannot contain a `.`.